Fires Across California Force Evacuations, Claim Homes And At Least One Life

 The Los Angeles Times reports that a powerful fire burned numerous homes in Santa Barbara County, "with an evacuation order extending to more than 2,000 residents."
 The report goes on:

 Gov. Jerry Brown has declared a state of emergency in San Diego County, where fires have burned homes, damaged infrastructure and forced evacuations.
-Saturday morning, Cal Fire San Diego tweeted that firefighters continue to make progress, and containment has risen to 30 percent.
+On Saturday morning, Cal Fire San Diego tweeted that firefighters continue to make progress and that containment has risen to 30 percent.

-Meanwhile, in Northern California, at least one person has died in the Klamathon Fire, which began near the Oregon border.
+In Northern California, at least one person has died in the Klamathon Fire, which began near the Oregon border.
 A situation summary from Cal Fire Saturday morning noted "extreme fire behavior with movement in multiple directions."
 The fire has grown to cover more than 21,000 acres.

 Record-breaking heat contributed to the danger this past week.
 The National Weather Service is warning of temperatures as high as 110 degrees for Saturday in certain counties.
-The hot temperatures and low humidity, as well as gusty winds, create conditions in which fires can "grow rapidly in size and intensity," a National Weather Service alert cautions.
+The high temperatures and low humidity, as well as gusty winds, create conditions in which fires can "grow rapidly in size and intensity," a National Weather Service alert cautions.

 "It's going to be a long fire season," Lee Beyer with the U.S. Forest Service says, noting the dry winter and near-drought conditions in much of the western U.S.

-The current heatwave has also prompted health concerns in southern California especially, even for those not affected by the wildfires.
+The current heat wave has also prompted health concerns in Southern California especially, even for those not affected by the wildfires.
 Los Angeles Mayor Eric Garcetti issued a statement on Thursday urging residents to take advantage of cooling centers throughout the city if they don't have access to air conditioning.

-"Extreme heat can be dangerous — especially for young people and seniors," said Mayor Garcetti in the statement.
-"When temperatures rise this high, our libraries, recreation centers, and senior centers give Angelenos who need to escape the heat a friendly, welcoming, safe place to stay cool and healthy."
+"Extreme heat can be dangerous — especially for young people and seniors," said Garcetti in the statement.
+"When temperatures rise this high, our libraries, recreation centers and senior centers give Angelenos who need to escape the heat a friendly, welcoming, safe place to stay cool and healthy."